 Darnall History

-Born on his father's farm in the Cottage Hill community near McKinney, in Collin County, Texas, on Christmas Day 1867, Carl Darnall was the eldest of the seven children of Reverend Joseph Rogers Darnall, minister of the Christian Church, and Mary Ellen (Thomas) Darnall.
-He attended the Carlton College in Bonham, Texas, and graduated from Transylvania University, Kentucky, and Jefferson Medical College in Philadelphia, Pennsylvania, where he received his medical degree in 1890.
+Born on his father's farm in the Cottage Hill community near McKinney, in Collin County, Texas, on Christmas Day 1867, Carl Darnall was the eldest of the seven children of Rev. Joseph Rogers Darnall, a minister of the Christian Church, and Mary Ellen (Thomas) Darnall.
+He attended Carlton College in Bonham, Texas, and graduated from Transylvania University, Kentucky, and Jefferson Medical College in Philadelphia, Pennsylvania, where he received his medical degree in 1890.
 After a few years of private practice, Dr. Darnall entered the military service as an assistant surgeon in 1896.
-He was commissioned in the Army Medical Corps, and his first assignments were to stations in Texas Fort Clark at Brackettville, and Fort McIntosh at Laredo.
+He was commissioned in the Army Medical Corps, and his first assignments were to stations in Texas: Fort Clark at Brackettville, and Fort McIntosh at Laredo.

 In 1902, he returned to Washington, D.C., and served as secretary of the faculty and instructor for sanitary chemistry and operative surgery at the Army Medical School.
 It was while professor of chemistry that he discovered the value of liquid chlorine in purifying water.
 Darnall also devised and patented a water filter that was used by the Army for many years.